philipturner/opencl-metal-stdlib/README.md

 ### Why you don't need to use Metal directly

 - OpenCL only permits 256 threads/threadgroup instead of 1024.
-That's fine, because anything above 256 threads seriously deterioriates performance.
+That's fine, because anything above 256 threads significantly deterioriates performance for memory-heavy workloads.
 - OpenCL does not support `half` precision.
 That's fine, because the M1 GPU architecture doesn't either.
 The M1 and A15 made FP32 just as fast as FP16; half-precision only remains to decrease register pressure and register bandwidth.
 - OpenCL doesn't allow access to the `MTLCommandBuffer`.
 That's fine, because it internally bunches up `clEnqueueXXX` calls into command buffers.
 It does this more optimally than many manual solutions.
 - OpenCL is especially fast at AI/ML applications that [dispatch several small operations](https://github.com/philipturner/metal-experiment-1).
 It should have much better sequential throughput than PyTorch.